-- Promote risk culture within the organization - Ensure that the methodologies and assessment procedures applied for each material risk are consistent with the Group's framework and complies with the applicable MAS regulations - Coordinate with the Group's treasury, business units within the bank which includes credit risk department and other support functions in providing regular updates on the Bank's risk profile and adherence with established internal and regulatory risk limits - Consolidate risk information provided by business units responsible for managing the applicable risk exposures of the bank (i.e. financial risks, operational risks, etc.) - · Monitor and report the bank's risk profile and risk-taking strategy to the relevant committees - Coordinate with relevant functions (i.e. finance, group treasury, business risk management, credit risk department, etc.) the preparation of the capital contingency plan - Oversee the design and implementation of the Internal Capital Adequacy Assessment Process with the assistance of relevant functions within the organization (i.e. business risk management, credit risk department, finance, group treasury, etc.).
+- Promote risk culture within the organization. - Ensure that the methodologies and assessment procedures applied for each material risk are consistent with the Group's framework and complies with the applicable MAS regulations. - Coordinate with the Group's treasury, business units within the bank which includes credit risk department and other support functions in providing regular updates on the Bank's risk profile and adherence with established internal and regulatory risk limits. - Consolidate risk information provided by business units responsible for managing the applicable risk exposures of the bank (i.e. financial risks, operational risks, etc.). - · Monitor and report the bank's risk profile and risk-taking strategy to the relevant committees. - Oversee the design and implementation of the Internal Capital Adequacy Assessment Process with the assistance of relevant functions within the organization (i.e. business risk management, credit risk department, finance, group treasury, etc.).

 Some of the Bank's risks are managed by dedicated teams (e.g. legal risk, compliance risk, finance risks).
-They regularly report on the status of their risks and activities directly to the Bank's Management and Governance Committee, Board of Directors and regulator.
+They regularly report on the status of their risks and activities directly to the Bank's Management and Board of Directors and regulator.